alexmavr/django-spyglass/README.rst

 Deployment
 ----------
-* spyglass-crawlie_ is the default crawler to be used with spyglass
+* spyglass-crawlie_ is the default crawler that can be used with spyglass

 Configuration
 ==============

-For detailed instructions, view the documentation_
+For detailed instructions, please view the documentation_

 1. Add ``spyglass`` to ``INSTALLED_APPS`` in your ``settings.py``.